benjaminion/upgrading-ethereum-book/src/book.md

 The scope of the book concerns (what I consider to be) the Ethereum&nbsp;2.0 protocol.
 Ethereum&nbsp;2.0 has become a less well-defined term recently.
 But for me, it broadly includes,

   - all things proof of stake and the beacon chain,
-  - the process of The Merge by which Ethereum&nbsp;1.0 moved to proof of stake,
+  - the process of The Merge by which Ethereum moved to proof of stake,
   - in-protocol data sharding, and
   - an array of potential future enhancements.